Involvement in clinical trials

 Components of our involvement

 The Anticancer Fund supports clinical trials financially by granting funds to institutions or researchers conducting clinical trials.
-To receive a grant, a sponsor must submit an application form and go through a selection process.
+To receive funding, a researcher or trial sponsor must submit an application form and go through a selection process.
 The Anticancer Fund increasingly supports larger trials in which the funding component is only one of the key elements of our engagement.

 Scientific and strategic input